samkas125/samkas125/README.md

 ## About me

 I'm a high school student from India, and a programming enthusiast.
+I am intrigued by the field of AI and ML, with some of my key interests being NLP and Reinforcement Learning.

 ### My projects: